umeshramya/reactstrap-react-lib/README.md

 # reactstrap-react-lib
 This is build with typescript for using  with react and reactstrap
-## install this library by using this commonf
+## install this library by using this command
 `npm install reactstrap-react-lib`
 ## use our cli for generating forms and table
 `npx reactstrap-react-lib-cli`

-This contains forloowing lib modules
+This contains following lib modules
-1. FormSubmit
+1. React-Table
-2. React-Table
+2. FormSubmit
 3. AdminPanel/Sidebar
 3. DeleteForm